benalon96/Pet-Empire/README.md

  Features
   <br/>
    <br/>
-Custom photo feed
+-Custom photo feed
-Post photo posts from camera or gallery
+-Post photo posts from camera or gallery
-Like posts
+-Like posts
-Comment on posts
+-Comment on posts
-View all comments on a post
+-View all comments on a post
-Search for users
+-Search for users
-Realtime Messaging and Sending images
+-Realtime Messaging and Sending images
-Deleting Posts
+-Deleting Posts
-Profile Pages
+-Profile Pages
-Change profile picture
+-Change profile picture
-Change username
+-Change username
-Follow / Unfollow Users
+-Follow / Unfollow Users
-Change image view from grid layout to feed layout
+-Change image view from grid layout to feed layout -Chat